 Register Cliff is one of the places along the trail where emigrants would carve their names in the sandstone, letting others know they had made it that far.

-Along a couple hundred yards, there were thousands of names, some period to the Oregon Trail, some current, and every year in between.
+Along a couple hundred yards, there were thousands of names, some in the Oregon Trail timeframe, some current, and every year in between.

 We also saw ruts cut into the rock by thousands of wagons going through this area on the California, Oregon, and Mormon Pioneer Trails.
-We have been fortunate enough to have seen southern Idaho Oregon Trail ruts (thanks Jerry!) but the depth of these ruts cut into the rock is impressive.
+We are fortunate to have seen southern Idaho Oregon Trail ruts (thanks Jerry!) but the depth of these ruts in the rock is impressive.

 Elko and Randy are walking in the ruts to give perspective.